BiQiB7/ProjekPeluang/architecture.md

 BQ will be responsible for the data pipeline and all backend services.

--   **Deliverable 1: Backend & Database Setup:**
+-   **Deliverable 1: EC2 Server & Database Setup:**
-    -   Set up the serverless function environment (e.g., on Vercel).
+    -   Set up a Python web server framework (e.g., Flask or FastAPI) on the existing EC2 instance.
+    -   Configure a process manager (e.g., Gunicorn) to run the web application.
-    -   Set up and configure the vector database (e.g., ChromaDB or Supabase with pgvector).
+    -   Set up and configure the vector database (e.g., a self-hosted ChromaDB instance on the same EC2 server, or a managed service).
 -   **Deliverable 2: Data Ingestion Pipeline:**
-    -   Write the Python scripts for web scraping and parsing RSS feeds from the specified data sources.
+    -   Write the Python scripts for web scraping and parsing RSS feeds.
-    -   Implement the logic to connect to the OpenAI API to generate vector embeddings and metadata tags for each new opportunity.
+    -   Implement the logic to connect to the OpenAI API to generate embeddings and metadata.
-    -   Write the script to insert the opportunities (embedding, content, and metadata) into the vector database.
+    -   Write the script to insert the data into the vector database.
-    -   Configure the entire pipeline to run as a daily automated cron job.
+    -   Configure a `cron` job on the EC2 instance to run this pipeline daily.
--   **Deliverable 3: API Endpoints (Serverless Functions):**
+-   **Deliverable 3: API Endpoints:**
-    -   Create the `POST /api/generate-profile-tags` function.
-This will receive the user's profile, call the OpenAI API's "Profile Analyzer" prompt, and return the resulting JSON array of tags.
+    -   Implement the `POST /api/generate-profile-tags` endpoint within the Flask/FastAPI application.
-    -   Create the `GET /api/opportunities` function.
-This will query the vector database using a metadata filter based on the tags provided in the request, and return the list of matching opportunities.
+    -   Implement the `GET /api/opportunities` endpoint, including the logic to filter the vector database based on the `tags` query parameter.

--   **Note on Serverless for BQ:** The "serverless function environment" on Vercel is significantly simpler than traditional server setup.
-BQ will not need to manage servers, operating systems, or web server software.
-He can focus entirely on writing the Python logic for the API endpoints, and Vercel will handle the rest automatically.
-The workflow is as simple as placing a Python file in the `/api` directory of the project.